treep78/js-reference-types-practice/README.md

 ## Objectives

 -   Practice with functions, lists (arrays), and  dictionaries (object literal).
--   You may submit a pull request for this practice, but it is not required.
+-   When you complete the practice, please submit a pull request.

 ## Activity